Pinnacle Sports: Poker

 In August 2008, Pinnacle entered the online poker realm, in hopes of taking advantage of the online poker phenomenon.
-Pinnacle’s poker room was run and operated by Entraction software.
+Pinnacle's poker room was run and operated by Entraction software.
 The same poker network is used by other online gaming websites, such as Betdaq, I4Poker and Redbet.

 In June 2011, Entraction informed Pinnacle that due to changes in EU gaming regulation their Curaçao license was no longer accepted.
-Pinnacle closed their poker room on 13 June 2011 stating “the steps required to remain within the Entraction Network will necessitate a significant commitment for Pinnacle Poker.
+Pinnacle closed their poker room on 13 June 2011 stating "the steps required to remain within the Entraction Network will necessitate a significant commitment for Pinnacle Poker.
 Given that our current focus is on developing our leading Sportsbook and Casino products, we have decided not to pursue the necessary changes."

 eSports

 In 2010, Pinnacle was one of the first global bookmakers to offer odds on eSports.
 What began initially as an experiment quickly turned into a major market which has doubled in size for four consecutive years (2010 to 2014).
 According to Pinnacle, eSports is now the 7th largest market for them in terms of volume, exceeding regular sports like golf and rugby.
 Pinnacle reached the milestone of a total of one million eSport bets in December 2014, and five million in February 2017.
 In the rank of money volume wagered, in 2018 the eSports has become the fourth most popular sport and could clinch number two in a few years.

 In August 2021, Pinnacle announced a sponsorship deal of the Esports CS:GO events Home sweet Home and Malta Vibes Ultimate Knockout.
-The events took place during March and August of 2021 and included top team names within the CS:GO Esports community.
+The events took place during March and August 2021 and included top team names within the CS:GO Esports community.